juanchossn/HyperInSPACE/README.md

 Clone this repository (branch: "master") to a convenient directory on your computer.
 When HCP/Main.py is launched for the first time, sub-directories will be created and databases downloaded and moved into them as described below.
 No system files will be changed.

-HyperInSPACE Community Processor (HCP) requires Python 3.X installed on a Linux, MacOS, or Windows computer.
+HyperInSpace Community Processor (HyperCP) requires Python 3.X installed on a Linux, MacOS, or Windows computer.
 The <a href='https://www.anaconda.com/'>Anaconda</a> distribution (or <a href='https://docs.conda.io/en/latest/miniconda.html'>Miniconda</a>) is encouraged.
 (If you are unfamiliar with Anaconda, a nice walkthrough can be found [here](https://youtu.be/YJC6ldI3hWk).)

 All of the package dependencies are listed in the hcp.yml file included with the package.
 To make sure you have all of the necessary dependencies, navigate to the HCP directory and type

 ```
-prompt$ conda env create -f hcp.yml
+prompt$ conda env create -f hypercp.yml
 ```

 and follow the prompts to install the additional package dependencies on your machine within the new virtual environment.
 When completed you should be in the virtual environment (hcp) and ready to run the package.
 To return to the environment later before launching the program, type